MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/MyA-elements.md

 # MyAnalytics elements

 > [!Note]
-> Productivity insights that are powered by MyAnalytics are becoming broadly available for Office 365 users.
+> Productivity insights that are powered by MyAnalytics are becoming broadly available for Microsoft 365 and Office 365 users.
 [Learn more](../overview/plans-environments.md) about the experiences users can get with each plan.

 MyAnalytics presents you with insights and how you can use these insights to make good decisions through the following elements.